democ-de/teledash/README.md

 ![landing page](images/start.gif)

-## Repositores
+## Repositories

 * [Frontend](https://github.com/democ-de/teledash-frontend)
 * [Backend](https://github.com/democ-de/teledash-backend)

 ## Features
 One or more Telegram accounts can be linked to Teledash.
-The content is then downloaded and processed periodically.
+The content will be downloaded and processed periodically.

 ### Search
 With the help of the web interface, all channels, groups and chats can be searched with various parameters.
 For example, you can search for messages from a certain period in certain channels or messages from specific users.